Foundation Waterproofing & Drain Tile Systems

 The elimination of the straw or tar paper is a huge mistake.
 The backfill dirt is fluffed up.
-When it gets wet, small silt particles will be carried into the gravel.
-This will clog the gravel.
-If your soil has enough fine particles, you may clog your draintile!
-All of your work will have been for naught!
+Rainwater carries small silt particles down into the soil until it self-compacts.

-If you are unlucky, like me, you need to install a sump within your basement.
+If you are unlucky, like me, you need to install a sump in your basement.
 The draintile pipe gets to the sump either through or under your footer.
-I always install a 6 inch pipe under the footer right where I know I will install the sump.
+I always install a 6-inch pipe under the footer right where I know I will install the sump.
 I actually install this pipe before the footer is poured.
 It's tough to tunnel!

 Many a foundation crack is related to backfilling.
 Very few homeowners realize the risk of backfilling a foundation too quickly.